sid-sr/CS6476_Website/index.md

 Table 1: Results on GDBench components for two image retrieval tasks (ImageCode and Winoground), and one text retrieval task (Winoground).
 Our method **MS-COCO SoftNeg** is in bold, the results for the other methods were borrowed from [1].
 The ImageCode dataset variant used is the image one, and the metric shown is R@1.
 The Winoground metric reported here is accuracy.

 For fine-tuning, we performed distributed training on 4 NVIDIA A40s for 8 epochs, which took ~32 hours.
 For benchmark evaluation, ImageCode took ~45 minutes, and Winoground took ~20 minutes.
+At this scale, hyperparameters like batch size make a significant difference in results, so these results are very initial, we are currently experimenting with these parameters.

 **Experiment 2**: